-Akiba-Schechter has the superb leadership of the following educators.
+Akiba-Schechter has the superb academic leadership of the following educators.

 Ms. Kass has a B.A. in Religion and Education from Carleton College, and a M.Ed. from Lesley College.
 Before coming to Akiba, she taught at Brookwood School in MA and at the Latin School of Chicago.
 Students, friends and family know Ms. Kass as a lover of word games, puzzles, biking and birds.
 She is the mother of two Akiba alumnae.
 She and her family are residents of Hyde Park, members of Congregation Rodfei Zedek and proud White Sox fans.

-Carla Goldberg has been the Akiba-Schechter Preschool Director since 2000, the second Preschool Director in the school’s history.
+Carla Goldberg has been the Akiba-Schechter Early Childhood Director since 2000.
 Carla started at Akiba in 1991 as a teacher and has since taught in the 1st & 2nd grade, Kindergarten, 3- and 4-year-olds, Ready!Set!Go!, and Parent/Tot.
 She became Associate Preschool Director in 1996.
 Carla’s experience teaching the range of early childhood years as well as in the grade school is evident in the thoughtful care Akiba-Schechter places on easing children’s transitions from one year to the next.
 Carla’s first love is teaching, and she continues to teach in the Parent/Tot class.

 Carla Goldberg has a BA in Early Childhood Education from the University of Massachusetts, and a Masters in Early Childhood Education for Leadership and Advocacy from National Louis University.
 Carla has taught Sunday school at Sinai Congregation and was the Early Childhood Educational Coordinator at Congregation Rodfei Zedek.
 In 2000 Carla was honored with the prestigious Kohl/McCormick Early Childhood Teaching Award.
 In 2001 Carla was named one of the 10 Chicagoans of the Year by Chicago Jewish News.

-Over the past few years, Carla and nine of the Akiba-Schechter's preschool teachers have traveled to Reggio Emilia in Italy on a study tour to this world-renowned center for Early Childhood Education.
-Akiba-Schechter Preschool is proud to be a Reggio inspired preschool and deeply believes in this thoughtful and meaningful way of teaching young children.
-This year (2017), the preschool has been selected to be part of the Chicago Teacher's Project with five other schools throughout Chicagoland, which places a teaching fellow in our preschool for two years.
+Over the past few years, Carla and nine of the Akiba-Schechter's preschool teachers traveled to Reggio Emilia in Italy on a study tour of this world-renowned center for Early Childhood Education.
+The Akiba-Schechter Preschool is proud to be a Reggio inspired preschool and deeply believes in this deliberate and meaningful way of teaching young children.

 The Board of Trustees of Akiba-Schechter Jewish Day School is a dedicated group of parents and community members who oversee and work closely with the Head of School to create, enhance, and support excellence in every facet of the ASJDS mission.